wrathematics/linmod/README.md

     Fortran module dependencies.
 Because cmake has been competently engineered in almost every way, Fortran module dependencies are automatically discovered.
-* Will this ever be on CRAN?
-  - I highly doubt it.
-The Mac and Windows CRAN machines do not support cmake, which is very much needed to build the underlying Fortran library.
-Additionally, CRAN in general frowns on Fortran other than F77.
-Honestly, it's not really worth the trouble to me.
-* Why R bindings?
-  - R is what I know and love.
-Although I do like to gaze longingly at Julia, for the time being, I'm still committed to R.
 * Why Fortran?
-  - Because it offers the high-level stuff I want, and unlike C++, Fortran doesn't constantly compromise on performance (shots fired!).
+  - Because it offers the high-level stuff I want, and it tends to perform much better than even other so-called high performance languages.
 Also, the linear model fitter is a bunch of modifications to LAPACK routines, so it was going to include a lot of Fortran regardless.
+* Why C99?
+  - For `stdbool.h`, probably some other stuff.
+* Is this production ready?
+  - Hell no; it's not even done.
+Even the (library) interfaces may change somewhat over the next few releases.